Mitigram/Minigram-Presentation/PITCHME.md

 @snap[west span-40 text-center text-08]

+@ul
-JavaScript wasn’t originally designed with this feature.
+- JavaScript wasn’t originally designed with this feature.

-JavaScript was designed to only run in the browser
+- JavaScript was designed to only run in the browser

-For security reasons no access to the file system of the client’s computer
+- No access to the file system of the client’s computer for security reasons
+@ulend
 @snapend

 @snap[east span-40 text-white text-06]
 @ul
 - Organizing JavaScript code in multiple files required you to load each file with variables shared globally.
 - In 2009 a project named **CommonJS** was started with the goal of specifying an ecosystem for JavaScript outside the browser.
-- The most well-known of implementation of **CommonJS modules is ***node.js**.
+- The most well-known of implementation of CommonJS modules is **node.js**.
 @ulend
 @snapend

 ---?color=linear-gradient(180deg, white 50%, #E71E60 50%)

-@snap[north span-40]
+@snap[north]

 ```JavaScript
 // index.js